-305.9 TRAINING
+306.9 TRAINING

-The Training Officer should ensure that deputies receive periodic training on the proper use of handcuffs and other restraints, including:
+The Special Services Sergeant should ensure that officers receive periodic training on the proper use of handcuffs and other restraints, including:

-- (a) Proper placement and fit of handcuffs and other restraint devices approved for use by the Office. - (b) Response to complaints of pain by restrained persons. - (c) Options for restraining those who may be pregnant without the use of leg restraints, waist chains, or handcuffs behind the body. - (d) Options for restraining amputees or those with medical conditions or other physical conditions that may be aggravated by being restrained. - (e) Proper placement of safely secured persons into an upright or seated position to avoid placement on the stomach for an extended period, as this could reduce the person's ability to breathe.
+- a.
+Proper placement and fit of handcuffs and other restraint devices approved for use by the Department. - b.
+Response to complaints of pain by restrained persons. - c.
+Options for restraining those who may be pregnant without the use of leg restraints, waist chains, or handcuffs behind the body. - d.
+Options for restraining amputees or those with medical conditions or other physical conditions that may be aggravated by being restrained.

+e.
+Proper placement of safely secured persons into an upright or seated position to avoid placement on the stomach for an extended period, as this could reduce the person's ability to breathe.

-305.10 POSITIONAL ASPHYXIATION AND COMPRESSION ASPHYXIATION
+306.10 POSITIONAL ASPHYXIATION AND COMPRESSION ASPHYXIATION

-Consistent with training, deputies shall take the following actions to reduce the risk of positional asphyxiation and compression asphyxiation (Washington State Office of the Attorney General Model Use of Force Policy):
+Officers shall take the following actions to reduce the risk of positional asphyxiation and compression asphyxiation (Washington State Office of the Attorney General Model Use of Force Policy):

-- (a) As soon as safe and feasible after handcuffing or otherwise restraining a person taken to the ground, roll the person to the side and move the person to an upright position that does not impede the mechanism of normal breathing, except if the person is unconscious.
-This requirement is especially important when the person is handcuffed in the prone position. - An exception is if the person is conscious and expresses a desire to be placed in a different position, the deputies shall place the person in that position unless doing so poses a substantial risk of safety to the individual, deputies, or others. - (b) Do not put prolonged pressure on the chest, neck, or back, including by sitting, kneeling, or standing. - (c) Continuously monitor the person's condition while being restrained, as death can occur suddenly and develop beyond the point of viable resuscitation within seconds.
-Monitoring includes but is not limited to assessing the adequacy of the individual's breathing, color, and any impairment as verbalized by the individual.
+- a.
+As soon as safe and feasible after handcuffing or otherwise restraining a person taken to the ground, move the person to a position that does not impede the mechanism of normal breathing.
+This requirement is especially important when the person is handcuffed in the prone position. - 1.
+An exception is if the person is conscious and expresses a desire to be placed in a different position, the officers shall place the person in that position unless doing so poses a substantial risk of safety to the individual, officers, or others. - b.
+Do not put prolonged pressure on the chest, neck, or back, including by sitting, kneeling, or standing. - c.
+Continuously monitor the person's condition while being restrained, as death can occur suddenly and develop beyond the point of viable resuscitation within seconds.
+Monitoring includes but is not limited to assessing the adequacy of the individual's breathing, color, and any impairment as verbalized by the individual. - d.
+Whenever possible during team restraint when manpower limitations allow, the ranking officer shall designate a safety officer.
+The safety officer shall monitor the health and welfare of the person until: - 1.
+Responsibility is transferred to a health care professional (e.g., emergency medical technician (EMT), paramedic); or - 2.
+The person is placed in a seated position in a transport vehicle and verbalizes to the safety officer that the person feels okay, and the person appears to the safety officer to be well and speaking normally. - e.
+If the safety officer becomes aware of an issue with the person's breathing, color, or any impairment, the safety officer shall inform the ranking officer. - f.
+Do not transport a restrained person in the prone position.